PlasticRanger

 • You can purchase a commercial plastic lens polish, but ensure that you don’t use it on prescription glasses.
 Using them will also remove the protective coating off your lenses and might increase the risk of creating more scratches.

-Ans.
 Generally, all eyeglasses, made from plastic or not, have some kind of protective coating on the lenses, whether it is for adding polarization, reflective purposes, or preventing easy scratching.
-Often the tiny scratches affect that outer coating, but the lenses beneath them remain just fine.
+The tiny scratches often affect that outer coating, but the lenses beneath them remain fine.

 That is all I want to say on how to remove scratches from eyeglasses plastic.
 People who prefer wearing lenses regularly for a variety of purposes and especially those who are wearing prescription lenses should take the lens business seriously.
 It is important to take care of your glasses as you have control of your vision.